bbayazit16/l2savings/README.md

 L1Gas = L2Gas - gasUsedForL1

 Similar to Optimism, all values can be found in the eth_getTransactionReceipt method.
-Later, L1Gas is multipled with average daily L1 gas price at the day of the transaction.
+L1 Gas price during the time of the transaction is found by querying eth_feeHistory with a median reward value using `eth_getTransactionReceipt.l1BlockNumber` value.

 ## ZkSync Lite